-Although the strongest sativa strains might take longer to flower than the purest indica strains, trust us – the latest and best sativa strains of 2020 are some you’ve got to consider growing.
+Although the strongest sativa plants might take longer to flower than the purest indica plants, trust us – the latest and best sativa strains of 2020 are some you’ve got to consider growing.

-Not only does the purest sativa strain offers one of the most creative highs, but it also is great for providing users with an uplifting experience.
+Not only does the purest sativa strain offers one of the most creative highs, but it a is also great for providing users with an uplifting experience.
 Not only that, but many of the plants on our sativa strains list are also quite easy to grow.
 You can produce your own weed in your own backyard or grow room to help you get relief from anxiety or anything else that might fail you.